 Troubleshooting · 7 min watch

-Fix a sagging gate that won't latch
+Fix a sagging gate that drags or unlatches

 A gate that drags or won't latch is usually a hinge-side post that moved or a racked frame.
+Here's how to diagnose it and rehang the gate so it swings clean.

 What you'll learn